AndierZ/conduit/README.md

         what type of arguments can be passed into a service message codec for event bus messages
-        lack of ability to customize transport layer (multicast, back pressure and etc)
+        lack of ability to customize transport layer (multicast, back pressure and etc) *I would use post for all apis with a customized action enum

 next steps: